-New Bullards Bar Reservoir has mandatory reserved flood storage space criteria from mid September through the end of May that limit maximum authorized storage (See Section 6.3.1.5).
-The Our House and Log Cabin diversion dam impoundments have very little storage, and Licensee operates them primarily to divert water to New Bullards Bar Reservoir in the winter and spring during high flow periods.
+New Bullards Bar Reservoir has mandatory reserved flood storage space criteria from mid-September through the end of May that limit maximum authorized storage (See Section 6.3.1.5).
+The Our House and Log Cabin diversion dam impoundments have very little storage, and Licensee operates them exclusively to divert water to New Bullards Bar Reservoir in the winter and spring during high flow periods.

 In the spring of each year, Licensee makes a determination of anticipated runoff into New Bullards Bar Reservoir relying upon snow course measurements and forecasts of runoff provided by CDWR.
 Licensee also makes estimates of water needs for local water deliveries and for releases to meet required instream flows for the current water year and for the following year.
-Based on these forecasts, a target, carryover storage level for the end of the water year (i.e., end-of-September storage) is determined that will provide a level of drought protection for the following year.
-New Bullards Bar Reservoir is operated to meet minimum carryover storage requirements designed to ensure that instream flow requirements and at least 50 percent of the surface water deliveries to Licensee's service area is met during the next year.
+Based on these forecasts, a target carryover storage level for the end of the water year (i.e., end-of-September storage) is determined that will provide a level of drought protection for the following year.
+Carryover storage targets may be reduced to account for the amount of qualifying water transfers made during the current water year.
+New Bullards Bar Reservoir is operated to meet minimum carryover storage requirements designed to ensure that instream flow requirements and at least 50 percent of the surface water deliveries to Licensee's service area are met during the next year.
 The carryover storage requirement is a drought protection measure.
 Reservoir carryover storage is used to make up the difference between the available surface water supply and system demands (e.g., diversion demands, instream flow requirements, and system operational losses) under drought conditions.

-In addition to a minimum carryover storage target level for New Bullards Bar Reservoir, in wetter years Licensee operates to an end of September target storage level for the Lower Yuba River Accord of 650,000 ac-ft, as well as other target storage levels for various times in midwinter that are parts of power generation operations and flood control operations.
+In addition to a minimum target carryover storage level for New Bullards Bar Reservoir, in wetter years Licensee operates to an end-of-September target storage level for the Lower Yuba River Accord of 650,000 ac-ft, as well as other target storage levels for various times in midwinter that are parts of power generation operations and flood control operations.